pivotal/docs-tap/getting-started.md

 Now that your application is deployed, you can inspect the runtime characteristics of the running application.
-You can use the Application Live View UI to look into the running application to monitor resource consumption, Java Virtual Machine (JVM) status, incoming traffic, and change log level.
+You can use the Application Live View UI to monitor resource consumption, Java Virtual Machine (JVM) status, incoming traffic, and change log level for your running application.
 You can also troubleshoot environment variables and fine-tune the running application.

-Currently, Spring Boot-based applications can be diagnosed using Application Live View.
+To diagnosed Spring Boot-based applications using Application Live View:
-To do so:

 1. Follow the
 [Verify the Application Live View components](https://docs.vmware.com/en/Application-Live-View-for-VMware-Tanzu/1.0/docs/GUID-installing.html#verify-the-application-live-view-components-5) procedure